corrosion prevention

 1. Barrier methods

-Barrier methods of preventing corrosion rely on some sort of barrier to block air and/or water; which are both necessary for corrosion.
-For example cars and bikes are both painted which blocks both air and water from the surface of the metal.
-Fences are often plastic coated which again puts up a barrier to air and water.
+Metal fences for example are often plastic coated which again puts up a barrier to air and water.
 The problem with some barrier methods are once the barrier is broken then the metal will corrode.
-Painting and plastic coating are also not suitable for moving metal parts e.g. motorcycle and bike chains, engines and tools such as spanners, hammers etc. Here the moving parts maybe covered with a thin layer of oil or grease when they are not in use to help prevent corrosion.
+Painting and plastic coating are also not suitable for moving metal parts e.g. motorcycle and bike chains, engines and tools such as spanners, hammers etc. Here the moving parts maybe covered with a thin layer of oil or grease to help prevent corrosion.
+This is outlined in the images below:

-Electroplated objects are metal objects which are given a thin layer of metal as an additional coating.
-Objects are usually electroplated to make them more attractive to look at or to help them resist corrosion.
-Car, motorcycle and bike parts for example are often electroplated with chromium metal to make them look shiny and also to help them resist corrosion.
-Engine parts, exhausts, mirrors and bumpers on cars and motorcycles are commonly electroplated.
-Inexpensive jewellery or costume jewellery is often made of a cheaper less expensive metal which is then silver or gold plated.
-Rings, bracelets, watches are often electroplated.
-Cutlery maybe electroplated with silver, an unreactive metal which will resist corrosion from acids found in certain foods.
-The image below shows common everyday metal objects which are electroplated:
+Electroplated objects are metal items that have been coated with a thin layer of another metal.
+This process, called electroplating, is used to make objects more attractive and to help them resist corrosion.
+Many car, motorcycle, and bicycle parts are electroplated with chromium metal to give a shiny finish and provide protection against corrosion.
+Engine parts, exhausts, mirrors, and bumpers are common examples.
+Inexpensive or costume jewellery is often made from a cheaper metal and then coated with a thin layer of gold or silver to improve appearance and prevent tarnishing.
+Similarly, cutlery may be electroplated with silver β€” an unreactive metal that resists attack by acids found in certain foods.
+The image below shows common everyday objects that are electroplated.

 Electroplating metal objects is an excellent method to help stop corrosion.
-Montage showing items that can be electrolated.

-tin cans are made of steel which is coated with tin or chromium and they also have a plastic liner to prevent the food from being contaminated
+Tin cans are made of steel which is coated with tin or chromium and they also have a plastic liner to prevent the food from being contaminated

 Tin cans that are not made of tin!

-Tin cans which contain many different types of foodstuffs are actually made of the alloy steel and not the metal tin.
-Although most steel cans have a layer of the less reactive metal tin coating the inside of it; tin being an unreactive metal resists corrosion and attack by any acids in the foodstuffs better than the steel can.
-The cans benefit from the strength of the steel while the electroplated tin cans are manufactured by first forming the steel into the desired can shape.
-The steel is then cleaned and coated with a thin layer of tin, usually through a process called electroplating.
-This involves immersing the steel can in a solution containing tin ions and applying an electric current, this causes a thin layer of tin to be deposited onto the steel can, creating a protective layer or tin coat on the can; this makes use of tin's lack of chemical reactivity; though many steel cans are also lined with a thin plastic coating to provide additional protection that prevents any direct contact between the food and the metal, which can help avoid potential chemical reactions and contamination taking place
+Tin cans that hold a wide range of foodstuffs are actually made from the alloy steel, not the metal tin.
+Most steel cans have a thin layer of the less reactive metal tin coating the inside surface.
+Because tin is an unreactive metal, it resists corrosion and attack by acids in the food much better than the steel can itself.
+The cans therefore benefit from the strength of the steel and the chemical resistance of the tin The electroplated tin cans are manufactured by first forming the steel into the desired can shape.
+The steel is then cleaned and coated with a thin layer of tin by a process called electroplating.

-However if the can is dropped or damaged such that the protective tin coating is broken then the steel can will start to rapidly corrode and spoil the food inside the can.
-A more reactive metal when connected to a less reactive metal will "sacrifice" itself to prevent the corrosion of the less reactive metal.
-We can take advantage of this to help slow down the corrosion of metals e.g.
+However, if the can is dropped or damaged so that the protective tin coating is broken, the exposed steel will rapidly corrode, spoiling the food inside.
+A more reactive metal connected to a less reactive metal will β€œsacrifice” itself to protect the other from corrosion.
+This principle is used to help slow down the corrosion of metals; this is detailed in the paragraph below on sacrifical protection:

 Sacrificial protection